je2dz/Azure-SOC/README.md

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/x6UdJrr.png)

-Initially, all resources were deployed with exposure for the "BEFORE" metrics.
+Initially, all resources were deployed with high exposure for the "BEFORE" metrics.
 The VMs were configured with their NSGs and built-in firewalls set to allow all traffic, and all other resources were also deployed with public endpoints that were visible to the internet.
 Consequently, Private Endpoints were not utilized.

 <br />